Smart Fortwo: Brabus

-Brabus (styled BRABUS) is a sport package that include a sport exhaust with dual center tips, sport suspension, 16- front and 17-inch rear wheels, power steering and various Brabus visual cues.
+A sport package for the Fortwo made by Brabus (styled BRABUS) includes a sport exhaust with dual center tips, sport suspension, 16-inch front and 17-inch rear wheels, power steering and various Brabus visual cues.
 An originally planned turbocharged engine was not included.
 The Brabus package is available in cabriolet or coupe body styles, the latter equipped with a panoramic roof (made of glass for the first generation and polycarbonate for the second), and available in metallic silver or deep black.